SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Experiments

 \subsection{Evaluation protocol}

-We follow a slightly different evaluation approach on each dataset.
-For S-VideoXum data, based on the methodology in \cite{10334011}, we form the video summary by selecting the top-15\% scoring frames by the model, and quantify the similarity between the machine-generated and the ground-truth summary using the F-Score (\%).
+We follow a slightly different evaluation approach on each dataset, to account for the differences in the available ground-truth annotations for each of them.

+For SM-VideoXum, based on the methodology in \cite{10334011}, we form the video summary by selecting the top-15\% scoring frames by the model, and quantify the similarity between the machine-generated and the ground-truth summary using the F-Score (\%).
 So, a given test video is matched with each one of the multiple available user scripts for it, and each one of the generated summaries is compared with the corresponding ground-truth summary.
 Through this process, we compute an F-Score for each pair of compared summaries and we average these scores to form the final F-Score for this video.
-After performing this for all test videos of S-VideoXum, we calculate the mean of the obtained F-Score values and result in an average score that indicates the model's performance on the test set.
-For S-MrHiSum data, we follow the evaluation strategy in \cite{10.5555/3666122.3667886} and formulate the video summary by solving the Knapsack problem.
-Then, we quantify its similarity with the ground-truth summary using F-Score (\%) only once, since there is only one ground-truth summary per video.
-After performing this for all test videos of S-MrHiSum, we average the obtained F-Score values, resulting in a score that indicates the model's performance on the test set.
+After performing this for all test videos of SM-VideoXum, we calculate the mean of the obtained F-Score values, forming a score that indicates the model's performance on the test set.

-When evaluating the performance on generic video summarization we also use the protocol from \cite{8954229}.
-More specifically, we quantify the alignment between the machine-computed and the ground-truth frame-level importance scores for a given video (obtained by averaging its multiple binary ground-truth summaries at the frame-level in the case of S-VideoXum), using the Kendall's $\tau$~\cite{kendall1945treatment} and Spearman's $\rho$~\cite{kokoska2000crc} rank correlation coefficients.
-The computed $\tau$ and $\rho$ values for all test videos are then averaged, defining the performance of the summarization model on the test set.